Adhartasdev/BIZNED/README.md

 ### User Stories

 As a business traveller, I want:
-* User Story
+* As a business traveller, I want to be able to see the different locations per cities that are recommended and which ones suit my needs.
+* As a business traveller, I want to have insight on transport hubs, so that I may plan my logistics properly.
+* As a business traveller, I want to be able to contact BIZNED and send them an email with my requests.
+* As a business traveller, I want to navigate a logical website in a quick and seamless fashion.

-As a partner, I want:
+As a potential partner, I want:
-*  User Story
+* I want to have insights on the partners already displayed on the platform.
+* I want to see an official website that demonstrates professionalism and shows etiquette.
+* I want to be able to properly contact BIZNED.

 As a visitor, I want:
-*  User Story
+*  I want to see a clear navigation structure.
+*  I want to see relevant content.
+*  I want to be able to contact BIZNED or to follow them on social media.

 ### Design Choices

 #### Fonts

-* The primary font is
-* The second font is
+* The primary font is Lato.
+It is a beautiful and user-appreciated font.
+At the same time, it is also enables to generate nice titles and if styled correctly mini-logos.
+[Click here to see font on google.](https://fonts.google.com/specimen/Lato?preview.text_type=custom#standard-styles)
+* The second font is Roboto, the latter used for smaller casings such as <p>'s throughout the project and pairs well with Lato.
+It displays the same round and easy-going aspect that users might feel more comfortable reading.
+[Click here to see font on google.](https://fonts.google.com/specimen/Roboto?preview.text_type=custom&query=roboto)

 #### Icons
-* All Icons in this project have been associated with their obvious meaning.
+* All Icons in this project have been associated with their obvious meaning such as certificates, hotels and bikes (typical of the Netherlands).

 #### Colours

-The general website's colors are white and blue.
+The general website's colors are white and dark blue.
 Bellow some specifics:
-* Button colours:
+* Button colours: #102137 with white text.
-* Footer Colour:
+* Footer Colour: #102137 with white icons and text.
-* Text:
+* Text: Black and #102137.

-* Backgrounds (non-image):
+The dark blue has been chosen, as it is a favorite color of the developer and also, as it is a color that inspires trust in the conservative business world.

 ### Wireframes